-After scoring with a low rasping strike for England against the USA during the international break, the 20-year-old opened his league account this season against Watford at Vicarage Road on Saturday afternoon.
+After scoring with a low rasping strike for England against the USA during the international break, which would have sent those with an affiliate id from 12bet into raptures, the 20-year-old opened his league account this season against Watford at Vicarage Road on Saturday afternoon.

 After Mo Salah had broken the deadlock of a tightly contested affair in the 67th minute, the right-back stepped up to take a free kick eight minutes later after Roberto Firmino was fouled by Watford defender Adrian Mariappa.

 Without any hesitation, Alexander-Arnold curled in a peach of a ball over the wall and into the right corner which left Watford goalkeeper Ben Foster rooted to his spot.

 It was only Alexander Arnold's second goal in the league with his first coming against Swansea on Boxing Day.

 Roberto Firmino finished the scoring in the 89th minute which came seven minutes after captain Jordan Henderson was sent off for two bookable offences.

 Speaking to the official site after the 3-0 triumph, Alexander Arnold explained that manager Jurgen Klopp gave him the green light to be on free kick duty for the clash.

 "Before the game, me, Hendo, Millie, everyone was joking about who would take it.